0xcert/framework/packages/0xcert-merkle/README.md

             D       empty
 ```

 A user defines an array of values `['A', 'B', 'C', 'D']`.
-These values can be hached into an `imprint`, which is a root tree hash.
-A user can expose selected values to a third-party by providing the evidence file which consists of `values` and `nodes`.
-This file holds enough information for a third-party to recreate an imprint.
+These values can be hashed into an `imprint`, which is a merkle root tree hash.
+A user can expose selected values to a third-party by providing the evidence file which includes a recipe of `values` and `nodes`.
+This file holds enough information for a third-party to recreate the imprint.

 ```js
 import { sha } from '@0xcert/utils';